learn-co-curriculum/intro-to-redux-reducers/README.md

 ## You've got your actions ... now what?

 As we discussed in the previous lab, Redux holds the state for our whole application.
-Actions contain data and are sent to a store using the dispatch function.
-Our actions are JavaScript objects that send data to the store.
+Our actions send data from our application to the store using the dispatch method.

 ```javascript
 {